Veerainsood/PVT-SSD/docs/INSTALL.md

 # Installation

 ### Requirements
-All the codes are tested in the following environment:
+All the codes are tested in the following environment (working as of  Jul 2025):
 * Linux (tested on Ubuntu 14.04/16.04/18.04/20.04/21.04)
 * Python 3.10.18
 * add dead snakes repo so that your torch does not crash!!